WordPress/gutenberg/packages/components/src/radio-control/README.md

 - Select a single option from a list.
 - Expose all available options.

-If you have a list of available options can be collapsed, consider using a dropdown menu instead — it uses less space.
+If you have a list of available options that can be collapsed, consider using a dropdown menu instead, as dropdowns use less space.
+A country selection field, for instance, would be very large as a group of radio buttons and wouldn't help the user gain more context by seeing all options at once.

 ![](https://make.wordpress.org/design/files/2018/11/radio-usage-do.png)
 **Do**